maticnetwork/nightfall-sdk/README.md

 #### Nightfall keys

-Upon each running of any of the scripts a new instance of the User class is created.
+Upon each running of any of the scripts a new instance of the `User` class is created.

 If you don't provide a mnemonic via `env` file, a new mnemonic is assigned.
 This can be convenient to play with deposits, but it also means you generate a new "wallet" on Nightfall every time.

-Make sure to grab your mnemonic and update the environment variable to access your funds on Nightfall:
+**Make sure to grab your mnemonic and update the environment variable to access your funds on Nightfall**.

 ```js
 const mnemonic = user.getNightfallMnemonic()